 - For adult CPR, place one palm on the back of the other hand so they’re on top of another and interlock them.
 Keep your elbows straight and push down in the center of the chest with the heel of the bottom hand, slightly below the nipple line.
-Press hard enough to reach a depth of two inches.
+Press hard enough to reach a depth of at least two inches.

 - For children, use only one hand for chest compressions.
 Press down hard and fast with the heel of the hand in the center of the chest, slightly below the nipple line.
 Again, aim for a depth of two inches.

 - For infants, use only two fingers and push down 1.5 inches in the center of the chest just below the nipple line.
-This can prevent you from breaking their ribs, although that is a common occurrence during CPR for all ages.

 Important factors to remember

 Below are the key things to remember when it comes to performing CPR.